 - LG Flatron L1753HR 17" LCD monitor (1280x1024 native resolution)

 I originally built this system way back in 2005, but I have been upgrading it steadily over the years.
-It was my daily driver all the way up to 2013 when I finally decided to upgrade.
-Nowadays, it serves as my WinXP retro rig and I mostly use to play games that came out between 2001 and 2006.
+It was my daily driver all the way up to 2013 when I finally decided to get something newer.
+Nowadays, it serves as my primary WinXP retro rig, and I mainly use to play games that came out between 2001 and 2006.
 And while it's possible to build a much more powerful PC for WinXP gaming, there's something nostalgic about using this trusty old machine for revisiting the games from that era.

 This Athlon 64 3700+ CPU delivers fairly decent performance for most games that I play on this system.
 That said, it does become somewhat of a bottleneck for anything that came out in 2006 or later.
 I deliberately stuck with a single core CPU so that I wouldn't have to worry about setting affinity and whatnot for older games.
 Under full load, temperatures never go over 55C and that's with the stock AMD cooler.